 Have you ever wondered why some people can work more effectively and efficiently than you?

 A common mistake is to think that efficiency = zero distractions.
 However, the secret to completing tasks on time lies within the ability to prioritize them in a certain order.
-More often than not, we are inclined to try and beat the clock by working faster instead of working on what is important and what needs to be done for the day.
-Try forming a positive routine by working on the right tasks and that is the actual solution to effective time management.
+More often than not, we are inclined to try and beat the clock by working faster and not working on what is important and what needs to be done for the day.
+Instead, try identifying the right task to work on by classifying them.
+Creating a positive routine to make conscious decisions on how you spend your time is the actual solution to effective time management.
+In August Berg, our founder calls it Timefulness.

 Tasks A are the most urgent and important.
 These are the things that will be at the top of the to-do list.
 Getting all the tasks done in this category as quickly as possible should be of the utmost priority.
 However, in the midst of getting the tasks done as quickly as possible, one should never deny the importance of doing them properly and effectively as well.